vaidyasatyam09/transaction/README.md

 DataStructure used in the application is PriorityQueue to make it easy to remove the transaction from the queue which are of timestamp older than 60sec.

 Running Test Cases :

-TransactionControllerTest.java : Run all the test cases TransactionServiceTest : Run all the test cases
+1.TransactionControllerTest.java : Run all the test cases 2.TransactionServiceTest : Run all the test cases

 Steps to deploy and run:
 mvn spring-boot:run -Dserver.port=